calebclayreagor/DELAY/README.md

 python RunDELAY.py [datadir] [outdir] -p -m [/.../trainedModel-1.ckpt] -ft -k [val_fold] -e 1000
 ```

-- Use TensorBoard to monitor training by runnning ``tensorboard --logdir RESULTS`` from the main DELAY directory
+- Use TensorBoard to monitor training by runnning ``tensorboard --logdir RESULTS`` from the main directory
 - By default, DELAY will save the best model weights to a checkpoint file in ``outdir``

 ### 2. Predict gene regulation across all TF-target gene pairs using the fine-tuned model: